Weimar Republic Hyperinflation

 How the Hyperinflation Happened

 The mechanism of the collapse was a classic "wage-price spiral" fueled by unlimited monetary expansion.
-It began with the government's need to pay massive sums in foreign currencies (gold marks) for reparations, but it only had its own depreciating paper currency.
-To buy foreign currency, it sold massive amounts of Marks, driving down the exchange rate.
-Simultaneously, to meet internal obligations like wages and social programs, the Reichsbank (central bank) monetized government debt, effectively printing money to cover budget deficits.
-As the supply of Marks exploded, citizens realized the money was becoming worthless.
-The "velocity of money" skyrocketed—people spent money as soon as they got it, fearing it would lose value within hours.
-This panic buying drove prices even higher.
-Eventually, prices and wages became indexed to the inflation rate, creating a feedback loop.
-Higher prices led to demands for higher wages, which were paid by printing more money, leading to higher prices.
-By late 1923, the government was printing notes with denominations of hundreds of trillions, and the economy had devolved into chaos.
+It began with the government's desperate need to pay massive sums in foreign currencies (gold marks) for reparations, but it only had its own rapidly depreciating paper currency.
+To acquire the necessary foreign currency, the government sold massive amounts of Marks on the open market, which naturally drove down the exchange rate.
+Simultaneously, to meet internal obligations like civil service wages, social welfare programs, and the costs of the Ruhr resistance, the Reichsbank (the central bank) monetized government debt.
+This meant it effectively printed new money to cover the massive budget deficits that the government could no longer fund through taxes or traditional borrowing.
+As the supply of Marks exploded, citizens quickly realized that their money was becoming worthless.
+This led to a dramatic increase in the "velocity of money"—people began spending their Marks as soon as they received them, fearing that their value would drop significantly within hours or even minutes.
+This panic-driven buying drove prices even higher, as everyone scrambled to convert their paper money into "hard assets" like food, clothing, or fuel.
+Eventually, the entire economy became indexed to the inflation rate, creating a self-sustaining feedback loop.
+Higher prices led to immediate demands for higher wages, which were paid for by printing even more money, which in turn led to even higher prices.
+By late 1923, the government was printing notes with denominations of hundreds of trillions, and the economy had devolved into absolute chaos, with the printing presses running 24 hours a day just to keep up with the hyperinflationary demand for physical currency.
+This cycle was further exacerbated by the collapse of industrial production.
+With the Ruhr occupied and workers on strike, the supply of goods—especially coal and steel—plummeted.
+In any economy, if the supply of money increases while the supply of goods decreases, the result is inevitably higher prices.
+In Weimar Germany, both of these forces were operating at an extreme scale.
+The result was a total breakdown of the traditional price mechanism, where money no longer served as a reliable unit of account or store of value.
+People moved to a barter system or began using stable foreign currencies like the US Dollar or the British Pound illegally to conduct their daily business, as the Papiermark became more useful for starting fires than for buying bread.

 Economic and Social Impact